box-community/Box-AI-Workshop/README.md

-# Box AI Workshop - Managing property leases
+# Box AI workshop - Managing property leases

 Welcome to the Box AI Workshop!
 This repository contains a comprehensive guide for developers to utilize the Box AI endpoints through the Box Python Next Gen SDK.
 In this workshop, you'll learn how to interact with various Box AI capabilities, including document processing and conversational interactions with a language model.